Alpha-Lactalbumin

 What is the recommended dosage of Alpha-Lactalbumin?

-Does Alpha-Lactalbumin interact with medications?
+Does Alpha-Lactalbumin interact with any medications?